open-source-labs/ReacType/README.md

 <h1 align="center">ReacType </h1>

 **ReacType** is a React prototyping tool that allows users _visualize_ their application architecture dynamically, employing an interactive drop and drag display with real-time component code preview and a collaboration room that features live video and chat functionality.
 Generated code can be exported as a **React** app for developers employing React component architecture alongside the comprehensive type-checking of **TypeScript**.
-In other words, **you can draw prototypes and export React / TypeScript code!**
+In other words, **you can draw prototypes and export React / TypeScript code!!!**

 <p align="center">
   <img width="1000" src="./resources/v20 empty canvas.png">